Beginners’ Guide to Toxicology for Medical Students

 Toxicology is where you can find quick and relevant information on the newest trends in Tox.
 Check out our “Pearl of the Week” on Twitter, review interesting cases in EM Resident or contact us for ways to get involved!
 Interested in a toxicology fellowship?
 Check out the fellowship guide!Learn More

 This on-shift guide will help you quickly and effectively treat the poisoned patient, providing clear, concise direction at the bedside.
 Used in conjunction with your regional poison control center or medical toxicologist, the EMRA and ACMT Medical Toxicology Guide is your first line of defense.
-EMRA is pleased to recognize BTG, Inc., for its support of this inaugural edition.
+The second edition introduces new chapters on vitamin toxicity, household exposures, updated medication-assisted therapy guidance, and more.
+Member copies are provided in part by an educational grant from BTG International; EMRA appreciates their support.

 Mar 22, 2021